bbopt/nomad/README.txt

               !
 Before proceeding, have a look into
               $NOMAD_HOME/interfaces/PyNomad/readme.txt

 	      !
-For now, PyNomad cannot work with OpenMP enabled.
+The Python interface will not be built if OpenMP is enabled.

               !
 More details are provided in $NOMAD_HOME/interfaces/PyNomad/readme.txt